Category: Historical

 — by

-in HistoricalOne of the most striking passages in the New Testament regarding the resurrection of Jesus is found in Paul’s first letter to the Corinthians (1 Corinthians 15:3–8).
-In it, Paul records appearances of the risen Christ to Peter, the Twelve, James, himself, and more than 500 eyewitnesses at one time.
-This claim is extraordinary —…
+in HistoricalOne of the most interesting passages in the New Testament regarding the resurrection of Jesus is found in Paul’s first letter to the Corinthians.
+In 1 Corinthians 15:3-8, Paul records appearances of the risen Christ to Peter, the Twelve, James, himself, and more than 500 eyewitnesses at one time.
+This claim is extraordinary not only…

 -